ABOUT THE CONFERENCE

 Prof. Stuart Hunter was invited as a keynote speaker at the 68th (2012) Deming Conference.
 He gave an excellent talk about the history of the Deming Conference.
 His presentation slides are available here.
 Walter Young wrote an excellent article about the conference history, Some Non-statistical Reminiscences of My 50 Years of Chairing the Deming Conference.

 For a list of speakers and committee members at the past Deming Conferences, click here

 The purpose of the 3-day Deming Conference on Applied Statistics is to provide a learning experience on recent developments in statistical methodologies in biopharmaceutical applications.
-The conference is composed of twelve three-hour tutorials on current topics in applied biopharmaceutical statistic and FDA regulations, as well as two one-hour distinguished keynotes on Monday and Tuesday.
+The conference is composed of twelve three-hour tutorials on current topics in applied biopharmaceutical statistics and FDA regulations, and a one-hour distinguished keynote speaker on each of the 3 days of the conference.
 The books, on which these sessions are based, are available for sale at an approximately 40% discount.
-Attendees will receive program proceedings of the presentations.
-There will also be poster sessions.
+Attendees will receive hard copy program proceedings of the presentations.

-The conference is co-sponsored by the American Statistical Association Biopharmaceutical Section.
-Walter Young has chaired this conference for 50 consecutive years.
-The program committee include: Alfred Balch, Joseph Borden, Ivan Chan, (Din) Ding-Geng Chen, Kalyan Ghosh, Satish Laroia, Xiaoming Li, Sofia Paul, Manoj Patel, Naitee Ting, Yibin Wang, Wenjin Wang, Li-An Xu, Walter Young, Pinggao Zhang and William Wang.
+The conference is sponsored by the American Statistical Association Biopharmaceutical Section.
+Walter Young has chaired this conference for 52 consecutive years.
+The program committee is composed of: Alfred Balch, Joseph Borden, Ivan Chan, (Din) Ding-Geng Chen, Kalyan Ghosh, Satish Laroia, Sofia Paul, Naitee Ting, Bill Wang, Wenjin Wang, Yibin Wang, Li-an Xu, Walter Young and Pinggao Zhang.